2youmich/Meter_reader/README.md

 # meter-reader

-This template should help get you started developing with Vue 3 in Vite.
+An OCR web app for reading meters.
+Built with Vue 3, Vite

 ## Recommended IDE Setup